Deborah Holland: Fine, Thank You! (2020)

 On March 23, 2019 Deborah made the announcement on her official Facebook page that she was working on 2 new EPs - a solo release for 2020, and one with Animal Logic with no set release date.

 On Feb 25, 2020 it was announced that Deborah would release her sixth solo album, Fine, Thank You on March 27.
 The six song offering was produced by Winston Hauschild and features performances by Stewart Copeland (on four tracks), JUNO-winning backup vocalist Shari Ulrich, and Patterson Barrett on pedal steel.

 I Made It This Far (2025)

 In March 2025, Holland released I Made It This Far, her first full-length solo album since The Panic Is On (2020).
 The record was produced by Holland and mixed by Wendy Waldman and Abraham Parker, featuring contributions from long-time collaborators including Wendy Waldman, Patterson Barrett, Adrian Dolan, and Carl Sealove.

 Critics described the album as one of Holland’s strongest works, blending folk, pop, and Americana influences with deeply personal lyrics about perseverance, gratitude, and the creative journey.
 Americana Highways called it “an album that resonates with honesty and emotional clarity,” while DMME.net praised its “mature artistry and heartfelt reflection.”

 Personal life

-After receiving a master's degree from California State University, Los Angeles, Holland joined the faculty, running the Master's in Commercial Music program from 1998 to 2010.

 In 2010, Holland relocated from Los Angeles to Vancouver, BC.
 In 2011, Holland began teaching songwriting at Langara College in Vancouver.